KratosMultiphysics/CoSimIO/tutorial/c/README.md

 CoSimIO_FreeInfo(hello_info);
 ```

-You may find this example in hello.c file in the `solver_integration/c` folder
+This example can be found in [integration_tutorials/c/hello.c](../../tests/integration_tutorials/c/hello.c).

 ## Tutorial 3: Connecting and Disconnecting